advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter8.md

 From the figure, it is clear that this optimization is less pronounced compared to the previous one, but it still shows overall improvement.
 Extensive testing indicates that the worse the scalability of MySQL, the more significant the effectiveness of binlog group commit optimization.

-At the same time, the previously identified bottleneck of *_pthread_mutex_con_lock* has been significantly alleviated after optimization, as shown in the following figure:
+At the same time, the previously identified bottleneck of *_pthread_mutex_cond_lock* has been significantly alleviated after optimization, as shown in the following figure:

 ![](media/8f9080ee71094d948ab7592b449954bb.png)

 Figure 8-18.
-Mitigation of *_pthread_mutex_con_lock* bottleneck.
+Mitigation of *_pthread_mutex_cond_lock* bottleneck.

 In summary, this optimization helps address scalability problems associated with binlog group commit.